-Although a wide range of actors contribute resources to the service-system, it was evident in the interviews that a key role was played by the adopters.
+Within the network a key role was played by the adopters.
 For example, one community group who open a charity bookshop explained:

 "The deal, which is a fair one, is that we can use the space but we had to decorate it, we had to clean it out, that's fair enough...we don't pay rent and that is a wonderful addition" (NM).